aws/aws-codeguru-cli/README.md

 ### Using Encryption

-CodeGuru Reviewer allows you to use a customer managed key (CMCMK) to encrypt content of the S3 bucket that is used store source and build artifacts, and all metadata and recommendations that are produced by CodeGuru Reviewer.
+CodeGuru Reviewer allows you to use a customer managed key (CMCMK) to encrypt content of the S3 bucket that is used to store source and build artifacts, and all metadata and recommendations that are produced by CodeGuru Reviewer.
 First, create a customer owned key in KMS.
 You need to grant CodeGuru Reviewer permission to decrypt artifacts with this key by adding the following Statement to your Key policy: